 There is an expression about a little bit of information being a dangerous thing, and this definitely applies to certain estate planning approaches.
 Some people hear bits and pieces, and they pass along ideas that sound good on the surface, but there are hidden dangers.
 Probate These notions often revolve around the concept of probate avoidance.
 Probate is a legal process that takes place under the supervision of a court.
 If you use a simple will to direct asset transfers after you are … [Read more...] about Beware of These Probate Avoidance Ideas

+As we approach the end of the year, it’s a good time to think about updating your plan.
+This includes your entire plan, including Powers of Attorney.
 Powers of Attorney are part of even the simplest estate plan.
 A Power of Attorney allows your Agent to act for you.
 There are Powers of Attorney for financial matters and also those for health care.
-Read on to learn more … [Read more...] about The Basics: Financial Power of Attorney
+It’s important to consider whether you need to update either of these powers.
+Read on to learn more. … [Read more...] about Updating Your Plan: Powers of Attorney